 - Were you able to maintain stability throughout?

 - Did you feel comfortable using your torso with your arms and legs to generate the most lift?

 - Were you able to remain off the walls during the up and down movements?

 - Do you feel ready to progress on to Intermediate / Advanced?

-Back flying up and down movenents (fall rate control) are important aspects of this orientation.
+Back flying up and down movements (fall rate control) are important aspects of this orientation.
 Understanding these techniques will serve you well throughout your free flying progression.
-From this point forward, your progression will demand higher wind speeds to be able to fly so understanding how to control your body at any wind speed and move to any altitude will provide a safer more learning rich environment for you.
+From this point forward, your progression will demand higher wind speeds to be able to fly.
+Understanding how to control your body at any wind speed and move to any altitude will provide a safer, more learning-rich environment for you.

 What skill level is next?

 Back Fly Side Sliding

 The back fly side sliding skill is the last skill as part of the 8 points of motion for the back fly orientation.
 Completing this skill will conclude the basic movements that you will need to progress to more advanced back flying skills.
 Although this is the more difficult of the basic individual moves, it may take a few flight rotations to begin to feel comfortable with the side sliding move.
 Following the IBA flight techniques described here will assist you in being successful with this maneuver.